jobayer977/javascript-interview-questions/README.md

  ### 6.11 What is NaN property?
- ## What is NaN property?

 The NaN property is a global property that represents "Not-a-Number" value. i.e, It indicates that a value is not a legal number.
 It is very rare to use NaN in a program but it can be used as return value for few cases

  ### 6.12 What is nullish assignment?
- ## What is nullish assignment?

 The nullish assignment is a special operator that allows you to assign a value to a variable if the value is null or undefined.
 It is used to avoid the need to use an if statement to check if a variable is null or undefined.
 For example: var x = y ?? 'default'; // x is set to y if y is not null or undefined, otherwise x is set to 'default'.

 ```javascript